intrepidbird/gauss/README.md

 ## Getting Started

-👨‍💻 To use Gauss, you can either join the  `IntrepidHackers` Discord Server or follow these steps:
+👨‍💻 To use Gauss, you can either join the  `IntrepidMaths` Discord Server or follow these steps:

 1. Clone the repository.
 2. Run `python3 main.py` (Don't forget to change the bot token and Wolfram Alpha ID to use Gauss).